zheng0xd/JATIC-internal-docs/docs/platforms/gitlab-agile.md

 - Near-term epics should be labeled with their work status, either `status::ready to start`, or `status::in progress`.
 This helps differentiating between epics which are actively being worked compared to epics which are used for longer term planning.
 - Epics which are actively being worked should be created with start and due dates.
 - Epics should not go on forever!
 Some larger teams may complete one or more epics per week.
 For teams working multiple efforts in parallel, they have multiple epics open at the same time for multiple sprints.
-- As a rule of thumb, if an effort is expected to take three sprints or more, a program epic should be made, and the task should be decomposed into smaller child epics.